 Cluster 4, or Yellow, discusses Financial Literacy and Consumer Behavior.
 This cluster consists of 18 keywords, focusing on financial literacy, consumer behaviour, and communication strategies in Islamic finance.
 Keywords such as Islamic financial literacy, behaviour, religiosity, and marketing are the focus.
 Islamic financial literacy shows the need to improve public understanding of Islamic financial products.
 The main focus is the relationship between literacy and the adoption of financial products.
 Behaviour and religiosity reflect how religious values influence consumer preferences for Islamic financial products.
-Marketing and promotion show the importance of communication and marketing in expanding the adoption of Islamic finance.
+Marketing and promotion show the importance of communication and marketing in expanding the adoption of Islamic finance, especially in markets less familiar with Sharia.
+This cluster reflects the human dimension of Islamic finance.
 The focus on financial literacy, consumer behaviour, and marketing strategies shows that the success of Islamic finance depends not only on the system but also on public understanding and acceptance.